Ian Happ Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in the league.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.

-- The Giants' 4.10 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.08).

-- The Giants rank 14th in baseball in home runs allowed (67 total, 1.1 per game).
+- The Giants rank 13th in baseball in home runs given up (67 total, 1.1 per game).

-- DeSclafani (4-5) takes the mound for the Giants in his 13th start of the season.
-He's put together a 3.97 ERA in 70 1/3 innings pitched, with 51 strikeouts.
+- Brebbia makes the start for the Giants, his sixth of the season.
+He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.

-- In his most recent outing on Sunday against the Baltimore Orioles, the righty threw three innings, giving up five earned runs while surrendering five hits.
+- The righty last pitched on Wednesday against the Colorado Rockies, when he threw one scoreless inning while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.